 GTEG eligible students can receive payment for the summer term and three (3) quarters during the regular award year (Fall I - Spring).
-Please see the financial aid representative at each campus for further information and current year eligibility amounts.
+Please see the financial aid representative at your campus for further information and current year eligibility amounts.
 State grant regulations and award amounts are subject to change during an award year.
-GTEG eligibility requirements and application procedures may be viewed <a href="https://example.com/here-new-mailto:here
+GTEG eligibility requirements and application procedures may be viewed here.